How Enrollment Changes Can Impact Your Financial Aid

 The midpoint of the term if you leave without notifying the college, or

-You receive all Fs and/or NP's or Late Instructor Drops (ID), or
+You receive all F and/or No Pass(NP), Incomplete (I), or Late Instructor Drop (ID) grades, or

 Your last date of attendance in class as determined by the instructor.

-Students who receive either all F's or NP's or ID's will be considered unofficially withdrawn and the percentage at the midpoint (50%) of the enrollment period will be used to calculate unearned aid.
+Students who receive either all F and/or No Pass(NP), Incomplete (I), or Late Instructor Drop (ID) grades will be considered unofficially withdrawn and the percentage at the midpoint (50%) of the enrollment period will be used to calculate unearned aid.
 Students who have loans will have to return funds in accordance with the terms of the Master Promissory Note (MPN).

 Note: If you attended the entire semester or graduated during this semester, you must submit a letter from one of your instructors indicating that you completed the class and earned an F or NP, or proof of graduation, and you will no longer be considered unofficially withdrawn.
 Please submit your letter to the Financial Aid Office at firstname.lastname@example.org